 What else can help?

 If pelvic floor muscle exercises don’t help to improve your urinary problems, there are treatments available and things you can do to help yourself.
 You may find it helpful to use our how to manage urinary problems online guide.
 It provides practical tips to help you get on with your life.

 The following things can help reduce the pressure on your pelvic floor muscles.

 - Physical activity can help you to stay fit and keep to a healthy weight.
 Some types of exercise such as Pilates and yoga may also help to strengthen the pelvic floor muscles.

-- Eat plenty of fibre and drink plenty of fluids to avoid constipation (difficulty emptying your bowels), as this can put pressure on your pelvic floor muscles.
+- Eat plenty of foods that contains fibre and drink plenty of fluids to avoid constipation (difficulty emptying your bowels), as this can put pressure on your pelvic floor muscles.

 - If you smoke, try to stop as this can cause coughing, which puts pressure on your pelvic floor muscles.
-NHS Choices has more information about stopping smoking.
+The NHS website has more information about stopping smoking.

 - Avoid heavy lifting.
 If you have to lift something heavy, tighten your pelvic floor muscles at the same time.
 This can help to prevent leaking urine.